SolidLabResearch/WhatsInAPod/content/comparison.md

-of the match between server-side API partitioning and client-side request patterns, a document-based API might outperform an expressive query-based API if cached documents happen to align with a client-side request.
+of the match between server-side API partitioning and client-side request patterns, a document-based API might outperform an expressive query-based API if cached documents happen to align with client-side requests.
 Furthermore,
 the needed data for any given use case could be located across a small or large number of different pods, and more expressive interfaces do not necessarily outperform less expressive interfaces for [federation](cite:citesAsEvidence verborgh_jws_2016).
 Hence,
-a combination of different APIs will likely always be needed for high query performance, in addition to the other aspects favoring a graph-centric interpretation.
+achieving high query performance is another reason why the multi-API aspect of the graph-centric interpretation is important.